atonalfreerider/PianoVisionFormatter/README.md

 # PianoVisionFormatter

-Converts piano .musicxml or .midi to PianoVision json
+Converts piano *.musicxml or piano.midi to PianoVision json

 Run
-`python musicxml_to_json.py path/to/piano.musicxml`
+`python musicxml_to_json.py path/to/scores`
 `python midi_to_json.py path/to/piano.mid`

-outputs `piano.json` to same folder
+outputs `*.json` or `piano.json` to folder

-Uses filename as song name and parent folder name as artist
+Uses filename as song name and parent folder name as artist if not specified in xml